top of page

 Heavy metals including arsenic, lead, aluminum, and cadmium are introduced to both organic and conventional teas via soil.
 Lead levels found in teas are lower than action levels for public drinking water but choosing loose-leaf teas, using filtered water, and steeping for a shorter time will mitigate the release into your tea.

 Dark tea, I was pleased to discover, does not include black tea.
 Black teas are fully oxidized meaning they are allowed to dry and darken completely through air exposure, limiting the possibility of mycotoxins.
 Dark teas like Pu-erh, Liu Bao, and Lu An undergo fermentation.
 Pu-erh goes through a unique process which involves either aging or pile-fermentation, increasing the risk of mycotoxins.
 To the Pu-erh drinkers, it is especially important to find a brand that is open about their sourcing and testing.
+Naturally occurring polyphenols in tea are the silver lining.
+They are credited with inhibiting the growth of the fungi that produce mycotoxins.
+The dark cloud... tea isn't the most concerning source of exposure for us... it's contaminated grains, cereal, spices, and dried fruits.
+Bottom line is, be discerning about your brands and their testing standards, all around, not just for your cup of tea.

 Choosing loose leaf and organic teas by brands who are transparent about their ingredients and testing practices will considerably reduce your exposure to harmful toxins.
 I found a small, woman-owned business, Open Door Tea, that offers an extensive variety of herbs and teas, many of which are organic.
 Sourced from a variety of small farms and trusted tea distributors across the world, their teas are hand selected and thoroughly vetted before being made available to us.
 Some of their teas are single origin sourced through vetted distributors while others are proprietary blends that can only be found at Open Door Tea.
 Ingredients and places of origin are generously listed on their site for each variety.
 Enter 'organic' in their search bar to filter all organic options.
+Organic is always a good choice.

 Open Door Tea